M. Gessen: The Man Without a Face: The Unlikely Rise of Vladimir Putin

 In The Man Without a Face, Gessen offers an account of Putin's rise to power and summary of recent Russian politics.
 The book was published on 1 March 2012 and translated into 20 languages.

-The New York Review of Books described the book as written in "beautifully clear and eloquent English", stating that it was "at heart a description of th[e] secret police milieu" from which Putin originated and was "also very good at evoking ... the culture and atmosphere within which [Putin] was raised, and the values he came to espouse".
+The New York Review of Books described the book as written in "beautifully clear and eloquent English", calling it "at heart a description of th[e] secret police milieu" from which Putin originated and "also very good at evoking ... the culture and atmosphere within which he was raised, and the values he came to espouse".
 The Guardian called the book "luminous"; the Telegraph called it "courageous".

-CIA officer John Ehrman's review stated: "As a biography it is satisfactory, but no more than that" and "little of what Gessen has to say is new".
+CIA officer John Ehrman wrote: "As a biography it is satisfactory, but no more than that" and "little of what Gessen has to say is new".
 Ehrman found Gessen's depiction of Putin as essentially a gangster and a mafia don to be an oversimplification, but concluded, "The image of Putin making offers no Russian can refuse is exactly what Gessen wants us to see and is effective as anti-Putin propaganda."

 Words Will Break Cement: The Passion of Pussy Riot

 When this book was published in 2014, A. D. Miller wrote in the Telegraph that "even readers who do not share Gessen's esteem for Pussy Riot as artists will be convinced of their courage".
-Miller described Gessen as "the right person to tell this story" and said that their journalistic approach was "scrupulous and sensitive".
-Booklist described the book as "prickly, frank, precise, and sharply witty".
+Miller called Gessen "the right person to tell this story" and their journalistic approach "scrupulous and sensitive".
+Booklist called the book "prickly, frank, precise, and sharply witty".

 The New York Times called it "urgent" and "damning".
 The Washington Post called the book an "excellent" portrait of Pussy Riot and said that "Gessen gives a particularly brilliant account of their trials".
 The Los Angeles Times said that Gessen was "Not just a keen observer of these events" but "also an impassioned partisan".